 Student Loans

-Explore the types of loans that might be included in your financial aid package.
+Explore the types of loans that might be available to help fund your education.

 Investing in Your Future

 Student loans are a type of funding that must be repaid.
+Student loans are offered by federal or private sources.
 Some student loans are interest-free while you are in school and low interest during the repayment period.
-In general, the federal loan interest rates and repayment options are more favorable than private student loans from non-federal government organizations.
+In general, the federal loan interest rates and repayment options tend to be more favorable than private student loans from non-federal sources.

-Learn about the loans included on award letters and others for which students can apply beyond those awarded by the Student Financial Services Office.
+Learn about the loans included on award letters and others for which students can apply using the navigation bar.

 What to Do with Loans in Your Financial Aid Offer Letter

-To reduce or decline Federal Direct Loans or Nursing loans before they have disbursed, students log on to mySeattleU and click on the Financial Aid Self Service Portal.
+To reduce or decline Federal Direct Loans before they have disbursed, students log on to mySeattleU and click on the Financial Aid Self Service Portal.
 From the checklist item: "Review My Awards", students can select "Decline".

 To request a reduced amount or decline any of these loans after they have disbursed, students should use the Financial Aid Revision Request Form, specifying the amount to which they want their loans reduced, and which academic year or term the change is requested for.